Hermitian Yang-Mills connections on pullback bundles: Introduction

 \section{Introduction}

 Established in the 80's, the Hitchin--Kobayashi correspondence builds a bridge between gauge theory and moduli problems for vector bundles \cite{NaraSesha65,skobayashi82,lubke83,donaldson87,uhlenbeckyau86}.
 The content of the Donaldson--Uhlenbeck--Yau theorem is that the hermitian Yang--Mills equations, that originated in physics, can be solved precisely on polystable vector bundles in the sense of Mumford and Takemoto \cite{Mum62,Tak72}.
-Together with their uniqueness property, hermitian Yang--Mills connections are canonically attached to holomorphic vector bundles and play a key role in the study of their moduli over K\"ahler manifolds. l It is then natural to try to understand how hermitian Yang--Mills connections, or polystable bundles, relate to natural maps between complex polarised manifolds such as immersions or submersions.
+Together with their uniqueness property, hermitian Yang--Mills connections are canonically attached to holomorphic vector bundles and play a key role in the study of their moduli over K\"ahler manifolds.

+It is then natural to try to understand how hermitian Yang--Mills connections, or polystable bundles, relate to natural maps between complex polarised manifolds such as immersions or submersions.
 A celebrated result of Metha and Ramanathan implies that the restriction of a slope stable bundle $E$ on a projective variety $X$ to a general complete intersection $Z\subset X$ of sufficiently high degree is again slope stable \cite{MeRa}.
-On the other hand, to the knowledge of the authors, it seems that there is no similar general result for pullback of stable bundles to fibrations.
-In this paper, we will give a novel construction of hermitian Yang--Mills connections, settling an answer to the question of stability of pullback bundles on fibrations for so-called adiabatic classes.
+On the other hand, to the knowledge of the authors, it seems that there is no similar general result for pullbacks of stable bundles along submersions.
+In this paper, we will give a novel construction of hermitian Yang--Mills connections, giving an answer to the question of stability of pullback bundles on submersions with connected fibres for so-called adiabatic classes in certain circumstances.

-More precisely, let $\pi: (X,H) \to (B,L)$ be a holomorphic submersion between polarised compact complex manifolds (which we in the sequel will only refer to as a fibration) such that $L$ is an ample line bundle on $B$, and $H$ is a relatively ample line bundle on $X$.
-We will also assume that all the fibres $X_b = \pi^{-1} (b)$ of $\pi$ are smooth.
+More precisely, let $\pi: (X,H) \to (B,L)$ be a holomorphic submersion with connected fibres between polarised connected compact complex manifolds such that $L$ is an ample line bundle on $B$, and $H$ is a relatively ample line bundle on $X$.
+In particular, all the fibres $X_b = \pi^{-1} (b)$ of $\pi$ are smooth.
 The bundle $L_k = H \otimes \pi^* L^k $ is then ample on $X$ for $k \gg 0$.
 In this article, we study the existence of hermitian Yang--Mills connections (HYM for short) on bundles $\pi^* E$ pulled back from $B$ with respect to the classes $L_k$, for $k\gg 0$.
+More generally, the work applies to not necessarily projective K\"ahler manifolds, replacing $c_1(L)$ by a K\"ahler class on $B$ and $c_1(H)$ by a relatively K\"ahler class on $X$.
+However, we will use the line bundle notation throughout.